Electric scooter lighting: headlamps, taillights, turn signals, horn

 The rear lamp on an electric scooter is a steady red light visible from behind, plus a separate red rear reflector (Rückstrahler) in the same or adjacent position.
 Germany’s eKFV § 5 Abs.
 1 Satz 3 explicitly allows combining them: “Schlussleuchte und Rückstrahler dürfen in einem Gerät verbaut sein” (taillight and reflector may be housed in one device).

-Technically this is almost always a LED strip or block rated 30–100 lm, driven by the same controller as the headlamp (they switch on synchronously through a single command on the display or handlebar).
+Technically this is almost always a LED strip or block — bicycle-class rear lamps roughly span from a dozen to a few hundred lumens, so the exact figure depends on the model — driven by the same controller as the headlamp (they switch on synchronously through a single command on the display or handlebar).
 On sharing scooters (Lime Gen4, Bird Three, Voi) the rear lamp is active whenever the scooter is on — the operator does not leave the choice to the rider.

 3. Brake light: steady glow vs flash